Amit-Me/Projects/README.md

-This repo. is for all the projects developed in python.
+This repo. is for all the projects developed.